Updated: Jan 15, 2022

 3 celery stalks, diced

-3 cups spinach or kale (if you don’t have no worries, you already have a fair amount of phytonutrients), collard greens, swiss chard or garnish with microgreens or pea shoots
+2-3 heaping cups spinach, kale (if you don’t have no worries, you already have a fair amount of phytonutrients), collard greens, swiss chard or garnish with microgreens or pea shoots

 1/2 tsp salt

 4 cups low-sodium chicken or veggie broth.
-Preferably homemade
+Homemade if you can.

 • When cooking time ends, let pressure release naturally for 15 minutes.
 Then vent, release any pressure left In the pot.
 Don't let sit beyond that otherwise it will turn to Dahl.

 • Open pot, stir in spinach if you are using.
 Let sit for a few minutes to wilt or garnish bowls with microgreens, pea shoots or parsley.

 Bonus Optional Tip: Add diced chicken sausage or any nitrate-free sustainably sourced sausage for added protein if you are not using Bolognese sauce.

 Stove Top Version: Use a Dutch oven or pot of choice.
 Add oil, then follow cooking steps above, once you add lentils to liquid, bring to a boil, cover and let simmer for 25-30 minutes or until lentils are tender.
 Stir in greens at the end.